swapagarwal/egghead-instructor-101-guide/02-Creating-Lessons/01-defining-egghead-lesson-style.md

 Your time is **valuable** too.
 Don't waste it trying to figure everything out on your own.
 You've got your mentor, the egghead team, and dozens of fellow instructors willing and able to help you achieve success.

 We are here to help, and happy to do it!

+## Feeling Stuck?

+What does an artist recommend when staring at a blank page?
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8hcZDNH3_Wc?start=578" frameborder="0" allowfullscreen></iframe>

+If you find yourself staring at the screen unsure of how to even start then open Screenflow, press record, and just start talking out loud about your lesson.
+Recording something, _anything_, will kickstart the process and help you relax and talking out loud (["rubber ducking" 🐥](https://en.wikipedia.org/wiki/Rubber_duck_debugging)) often helps your brain leapfrog to the solution.